virtualcitySYSTEMS/map-ui/documentation/TOOLBOX.md

  */
 ```

 The `data-toolbox-id` attribute is used to identify the toolbox in the DOM.
-Actions within gorup or select components
+Actions within group or select components
 are identifiable with the `data-action-name` attribute.

 ### SingleToolboxComponent